harness/developer-hub/docs/feature-flags/4-ff-sdks/3-server-sdks/5-node-js-sdk-reference.md

 helpdocs_is_published: true
 ---

-This topic describes how to use the Harness Feature Flags Java SDK for your Java application.
+This topic describes how to use the Harness Feature Flags Node.js SDK for your Node.js application.

 For getting started quickly, you can use our [sample code from the Node.js SDK README](https://github.com/harness/ff-nodejs-server-sdk/blob/main/README.md).
 You can also [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and run a sample application from the [Node.js SDK GitHub Repository.](https://github.com/harness/ff-nodejs-server-sdk)